vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 the root- *granthi* to the heart, where consciousness is, as the void subtle transmigrating body, \[one must worship\] the goddesses, the secret Yoginīs, Vaśinī, etc., abiding, O Beloved of the heroes, in the Sarvarogahara *cakra* , in the blazing fi re of destruction of the *saṁsāra* , by following the groups of consonants touched by the *kalās* of the vowels, which are seeds. //152–154a//

-*niruddhavāyusaṁgha ṭ ṭ asphu ṭ itagranthimūlata ḥ * /
+*niruddhavāyusaṁghaṭṭasphu ṭ itagranthimūlata ḥ * /

 *hṛdayāntarasaṁvittiśūṇyaṣṭ akātmanā * //152//